sagemath/trac_to_gh/Issue 8154.md

 New features for crystals:

-- Started framework for general highest weight crystals in /combinat/crystals/highest_weight.py
+- Started framework for general highest weight crystals in /combinat/crystals/highest_weight.py (with contributions from Nicolas M. Thiery)
 - Implementation of finite dimensional highest weight crystals for type E6 and E7
 - Added new class for direct sums of crystals in /combinat/crystals/direct_sum.py
 - Added a new crystal morphism function for acyclic crystals
 - Added the Demazure operators on crystals